Unlicensed removal

 (b) disposed of in an appropriate manner that eliminates the release of airborne asbestos fibres; and

-(c) disposed of at a waste disposal site licensed by the Environment Protection Authority Victoria (EPA).
+(c) disposed of at a site authorised to receive asbestos by the Environment Protection Authority (EPA) Victoria.

-Disposal must only be at a site licensed by the EPA to accept waste asbestos.
-If you intend to dispose of asbestos waste (both industrial and domestically sourced) you should contact the disposal site operator to check whether the site is appropriately licensed to accept the waste.
+If you intend to dispose of asbestos waste (both industrial and domestically sourced) you should contact the disposal site operator to check whether the site is authorised by EPA to accept the waste.

-Find your nearest disposal site that is licensed to handle asbestos.
+Find your nearest disposal site that is authorised to accept asbestos.

 Transport